KlaraOppenheimerSchule/Bofrostbuben/README.md

     * you need to be in the directory "/frontend" to run
     * if this is your first time initialising, you will have to execute "npm install" first
 - npm run format (code formatting with prettier)

+## Learning Snippets
+- to use learning snippets you need to copy their contents and paste them into App.vue